Variable Selection Using Relative Importance Rankings

 \paragraph{Competing methods} We compare the following variable selection methods: (a) best subset, (b) forward stepwise, (c) lasso, (d) relaxed lasso, (e) LS-SIS (using SIS ranking with least squares fit) and (f) LS-RI variants where RI are one of $\{\text{GD, CRI, CAR and CRI.Z}\}$.

 Benchmark methods were implemented using the public repository of Hastie et al. \cite{hastie2020best}.
 Due to the impractically expensive computation cost, best subset and our LS-GD were only evaluated in the low dimension setting.
 While our primary analysis focuses on the LS-RI variants, also included is the regularized Ridge-CRI.Z in the low dimension plots (Figs. \ref{fig:low F1} and \ref{fig:low error}) to illustrate the benefits of regularization.
-Extended evaluation of all Ridge-RI variants and corresponding $l_2$ penalty tuning, comparable to the relaxation tuning in the relaxed lasso, is provided in Supplementary Section C. \paragraph{Simulation Examples} We consider three examples from \citep{hastie2020best}: \begin{itemize} \item \textit{Example 4.} All $s$ non-zero coefficients are equal to 1, evenly spaced among predictors. \item \textit{Example 5.} $\beta_0=[1_{s\times1}^\top,0_{(p-s)\times 1}^\top]^\top$. \item \textit{Example 6.} $\beta_{0,i}=0.5+(10-0.5)\frac{(i-1)}{s-1},\,\forall i=1,...,s$ and $\beta_{0,i}=0,\,\forall i=s+1,...,p$. \end{itemize} The predictor covariance matrix is set to be $\sigma_{ij}=\rho^{|i-j|},\,i,j=1,...,p$.
+Extended evaluation of all Ridge-RI variants and corresponding $\ell_2$ penalty tuning, comparable to the relaxation tuning in the relaxed lasso, is provided in Supplementary Section C. \paragraph{Simulation beta-types} We consider three beta-types from \citep{hastie2020best}: \begin{itemize}[noitemsep, topsep=0pt] \item \textit{beta-type 4.} All $s$ non-zero coefficients are set to 1 and evenly spaced. \item \textit{beta-type 5.} $\beta_0=[1_{s\times1}^\top,0_{(p-s)\times 1}^\top]^\top$. \item \textit{beta-type 6.} $\beta_{0,i}=0.5+(10-0.5)\frac{(i-1)}{s-1},\,\forall i=1,...,s$ and $\beta_{0,i}=0,\,\forall i=s+1,...,p$. \end{itemize} The predictor covariance matrix is set to be $\sigma_{ij}=\rho^{|i-j|},\,i,j=1,...,p$.
 We consider four predictor correlation levels $\rho\in\{0,0.35,0.7,0.9\}$ and ten SNR values $\text{SNR}\in\{0.05,...,6\}$ following the setup in \cite{hastie2020best}.